decentralizedthoughts/decentralizedthoughts.github.io/_posts/2024-09-15-divide-and-conquer.md

 The idea of decomposing a hard problem into easier problems is a fundamental algorithm design pattern in Computer Science.
 [Divide and Conquer](https://en.wikipedia.org/wiki/Divide-and-conquer_algorithm) is used in so many domains: sorting, [multiplication](https://www.youtube.com/watch?v=JCbZayFr9RE), and [FFT](https://decentralizedthoughts.github.io/2023-09-01-FFT/), to mention a few.
 But what about distributed computing?

-In this post we will highlight how divide and conquer can help synchronous Byzantine agreement obtain **quadratic communication**, which is asymptotically optimal due to [Dolev and Reischuk's lower bound](https://decentralizedthoughts.github.io/2019-08-16-byzantine-agreement-needs-quadratic-messages/).
+In this post we will highlight how divide and conquer can help unauthenticated synchronous Byzantine agreement obtain **quadratic communication**, which is asymptotically optimal due to [Dolev and Reischuk's lower bound](https://decentralizedthoughts.github.io/2019-08-16-byzantine-agreement-needs-quadratic-messages/).

 ***Theorem: [Coan and Welch, 1992](https://www.sciencedirect.com/science/article/pii/089054019290004Yhttps://www.sciencedirect.com/science/article/pii/089054019290004Y), and [Berman, Garay, and Perry, 1992](https://link.springer.com/chapter/10.1007/978-1-4615-3422-8_27): there exists a synchronous agreement protocol with $O(n^2)$ message complexity that can tolerate $f<n/3$ Byzantine parties.***

-The idea is to run a [phase king protocol](https://decentralizedthoughts.github.io/2022-06-09-phase-king-via-gradecast/), with two (instead of $f+1$) phases, where each king is implemented by a consensus protocol on half the parties.
-Recall that in each phase a **Graded Consensus** is run (see the [previous post](https://decentralizedthoughts.github.io/2022-06-09-phase-king-via-gradecast/) for its properties) and then parties that do not have a grade of 2 adopt the value of the "king".
+The idea is to run a [phase king protocol](https://decentralizedthoughts.github.io/2022-06-09-phase-king-via-gradecast/), with two (instead of $f+1$) phases.
+Recall that in the original phase king protocol, each phase had a king whose value was used if the **graded consensus** does not have grade 2.
+Here we replace the king, with taking majority on the outcome of a recursive call on half the parties.

+See our [previous post](https://decentralizedthoughts.github.io/2022-06-09-phase-king-via-gradecast/) for implementing graded consensus and its properties.

 ```